 Therefore, we ask you to please take the following immediate steps to ensure that you meet your OPT reporting requirements:

 - Check your OPT employment in your SEVP Portal, and please make sure it is accurate, up-to-date and meets all of your program and OPT reporting requirements.

-- If you do not have access to your SEVP Portal, please contact email@example.com and fill out the Portal Reset Request Form, as listed in the SEVP FAQ Instructions you received in the notice email about your EAD card.
+- If you do not have access to your SEVP Portal, please contact [email protected] and fill out the Portal Reset Request Form, as listed in the instructions on how to report employment through the SEVP Portal you received in the notice email about your EAD card.